Prenuptial Agreement Lawyer in Raleigh

 While it’s not a romantic thought, a prenup acts as insurance in the event of a divorce, similar to how car insurance is there, just in case.
 A prenuptial agreement has multiple benefits for both parties, including:

-- Protecting premarital assets;
+Protecting premarital assets

-- Ensuring children from a prior relationship or current relationship are cared for;
+Ensuring children from a prior relationship or current relationship are cared for

-- Minimizing contention in the event of a divorce;
+Minimizing contention in the event of a divorce

-- Protection from a spouse’s student loans or other type of debt;
+Protection from a spouse’s student loans or other type of debt

-- Factoring in future income potential, such as how one spouse supports the other while starting a business or going back to college;
+Factoring in future income potential, such as how one spouse supports the other while starting a business or going back to college

-Understanding Premarital and Marital Property
+Understanding Premarital vs Marital Property

 North Carolina state law outlines that any property obtained prior to marriage belongs to the individual and is not subject to equitable distribution of property in a divorce settlement.
 However, there are gray areas in the law and a prenuptial agreement attorney can help navigate those spaces.
 For example, if one person owns a home and when the couple marries, they both live in the home, if the mortgage is paid or renovations are done with funds earned during the marriage, the equity accumulated could make the house a type of marital, joint property.